top of page

 The RYA II course is aimed at those wanting to be able to handle a powerboat in familiar waters by day.
 The course is 2-days long and participants have to be a minimum of 12 years old.

 The Comprehensive Guide Course is specifically aimed at those looking to gain the competence and confidence to join the expedition industry.
-Participants learn with the exact gear used by the expedition industry, namely Zodiac Mark 5 boats with Yamaha engines.
-Alongside the in-depth driver training is the use of VHF radios and satellite phones for expedition operations.
+Our participants learn with the exact gear used by the expedition industry, namely Zodiac Mark 5 boats with Yamaha engines.
+Alongside the in-depth driver training is the use of VHF radios for expedition operations.
 Use of GPS, compass, maps and charts for navigation in expedition environments and working as shore party (working with small boats/zodiacs).
-The course is 6-days of training and 3-days of certification and participants have to a minimum age of 18 years old.
+We offer a stand-alone Comprehensive Guide course, which is 7 days of training and we also offer Comprehensive Guide courses (still 7 days of training), followed by 3 days of assessment/certification.
+Participants have to be a minimum age of 18 years old.

 Both.
 We offer a range of courses covering core principles in expedition guiding.
 We also offer certification using qualifications from the Polar Tourism Guides Association (PTGA).